vinkla/laravel-translator/README.md

 Article::create(['title' => 'Use the force Harry']);
 ```

-> Note that this package will automatically find translated attributes based on items from the `$translatedAttributes` array in the Eloquent model.
+> Note that this package will automatically find translated attributes based on items from the `$translatable` array in the Eloquent model.

 Create instance with translated attributes for a specific locale.